adct-the-experimenter/Door-To-Life/README.md

 # Door To Life

-This is a video game in which the player wins by exploring the labyrinth to find a golden door.
+This is a video game in which the player wins by finding a golden door in a labyrinth.
 Avoid monsters and obstacles.

 ## Libraries Required
 - SDL2